 Kayak fisherman Jason Downs was fishing off Navarre Beach on the Emerald Coast of Florida.
-He had hooked a 12-pound grouper but was not the only one looking for a fish at the time.
-A bull shark had also decided that that grouper would make a tasty meal and suddenly leapt out of the water next to Jason’s kayak to attack and devour the hooked grouper.
+He had hooked a 12-pound grouper, but was not the only one looking for a fish at the time.
+A bull shark had also decided that the grouper would make a tasty meal and suddenly leapt out of the water next to Jason’s kayak to attack and devour the hooked grouper.

 Downs suspected the shark first took a bite at the video’s 1:10 mark and then came back to finish off the meal moments later, leaving only the head and a startled fisherman:

 Jason’s reacted with a “Whoa!” but decided to mute the following seconds of video to hide his expletive-filled response to the shark attack on his catch.

 “To be honest, my first reaction was anger,” Down explained to GrindTV Outdoor.
 “The reason I muted the video after the shark took my grouper was not because I was cussing out of fear; it was because I was cussing at the shark for taking my grouper!”
 This isn’t the only eventful fishing incident featured on ADAPT recently.
 Check out this post of a goliath grouper biting a spear fisherman’s fin off.